wilbefast/SixPacker/README.md

 # SIX PACKER

 ## WHAT IT IS
-This is a little sprite packing script I wrote for [Heaps](https://heaps.io), but it will work for anything that uses the [.atlas](https://fileinfo.com/extension/atlas) format.
+This is a little sprite packing script for [Heaps](https://heaps.io), but it will work for anything that uses the [.atlas](https://fileinfo.com/extension/atlas) format.

 ## DEPENDENCIES
 You'll need to install [ImageMagick](https://imagemagick.org).